artscorestudio/contact-bundle/Resources/doc/entity-manager.md

 }
 ```

 All entity managers provided in this bundle are based on [ASFEntityManager provided by ASFCoreBundle](https://github.com/artscorestudio/core-bundle/blob/master/Resources/doc/entity-manager.md).
-If you do not want to install ASFCoreBUndle, you have to create your own Entity Manager implementing the ASFContactEntityManagerInterface and overriding the Person Entity Manager class parameter :
+If you do not want to install ASFCoreBUndle, you have to create your own Entity Manager implementing the ASFContactEntityManagerInterface and overriding the Person Entity Manager class parameter.

-Default Person Entity Manager :
+### Default Person Entity Manager
 ```xml
 <!-- @ASFContactBundle/Resources/config/services/asf_core_enabled/services.xml -->
 <?xml version="1.0" ?>